-District of InnovationThis fall, a committee of teachers, administrators and parents has been exploring becoming a “District of Innovation.”
-That designation was created during the legislature’s last session to allow school districts to receive some (but not all) of the same exemptions from the Texas Education Code that charter schools receive.
+District of InnovationIn the fall of 2016, a committee of teachers, administrators and parents explored becoming a “District of Innovation.”
+That designation was created during the legislature’s 2015 session to allow school districts to receive some (but not all) of the same exemptions from the Texas Education Code that charter schools receive.

 Next, Belton ISD is interested in developing options for online dual credit courses as well as options for courses that blend online learning with classroom instruction.
-Both would allow juniors and seniors the opportunity to complete at least some coursework from home or in other locations outside of the classroom.
-To make that possible, the plan would exempt those courses from the requirement that students must be in attendance for at least 90 percent of the days that a class is offered to receive credit.
+Both will allow juniors and seniors the opportunity to complete at least some coursework from home or in other locations outside of the classroom.
+To make this possible, the plan exempts those courses from the requirement that students must be in attendance for at least 90 percent of the days that a class is offered to receive credit.

 Finally, there has been interest in a calendar that would end classes before the start of summer sessions at area colleges and universities, so students (especially graduating seniors) could participate in those sessions.
 Seeking an exemption from the requirement that instruction begin no earlier than the fourth Monday in August is the only way to do that and still allow students to be off with their families for federal holidays.

 The school board held a public hearing on the plan on January 23, 2017, and the board adopted the plan at their meeting on February 27, 2017.
 The plan's exemptions will be valid for five years.

 Belton ISD District of Innovation Plan